Rodolfombc/DollyTwist/README.md

 The game was all developed in Unity with C#.
 The backend part of the project uses a PHP script that organizes and returns the 8 best obtained scores in the game by everybody that played the game.
+UPDATE: The host of the backend part is no longer working.
+But creating a new host and putting the php script into it and updating the url inside internet_connection.cs script will make the web part work again!

 ### Exporting to Android ###